IE-bank-team/ie-bank-infrastructure/modules/network/express-route-circuit/README.md

 ### Parameter: `bandwidthInGbps`

-The bandwidth of the circuit when the circuit is provisioned on an ExpressRoutePort resource.
+The bandwidth of the circuit when the circuit is provisiunod on an ExpressRoutePort resource.
 Available when configuring Express Route Direct.
 Default value of 0 will set the property to null.

 - Required: No
 - Type: int